 8. Book a Course at a Local Community Garden

 There are hundreds of community growing spaces around the UK and many run short courses, like this one at my local community garden (the Triangle Community Garden in Hitchin) on growing fruit in the garden.
 Buying a course place as a gift is an ideal present as it leads to an accumulation of knowledge rather than ‘stuff’.

 Courses like these are great fun – not only do they encourage people to visit and get involved in local gardening initiatives, but they also support the community work as well.
 If you would like to find your nearest community garden, useful websites are The Federation of City Farms and Community Gardens, the RHS Communities, and the BBC Community Gardening Projects.

 A wind-up radio will create some Christmas cheer in the potting shed without using any extra energy.
 This wind-up, solar charged radio from the Natural Collection can be charged by the sun, by rechargeable batteries or with good old elbow grease.

 10. Give the Gift of Time

 Most of the ideas and recommendations in this post are based on products or companies which have impressed me in the past when I’ve used them.
-The few which I’ve not tried myself have either been recommended by people whom I trust or have been internet finds (the only ones in this latter category are Green Books, Espresso Mushroom Company and Incredible Vegetables) where the online literature has impressed me and made me want to try their products myself.
-I hope you’ve found the ideas helpful – now I’m off to buy a few for my gardening friends this Christmas.
+The few which I’ve not tried myself have either been recommended by people I trust or have been internet finds where the online literature has impressed me and made me want to try their products myself.

 What green Christmas presents have you enjoyed receiving?
-What gardening books would you recommend for others this Christmas?
-Do leave a comment below and share your ideas with other readers – thanks 🙂
+Or have you ditched the gifts in favour of an alternative approach?
+Do leave a comment below and share your ideas with other readers – thanks!

 If you have enjoyed this post, you can subscribe to the blog below…